-Are you thinking as to what’s the big deal in just cleaning the pond?
-Let me tell you guys that this was a mini adventure of sorts.
-Because every year cleaning the Lotus pond involved 3 stages- GETTING PERMISSION, CLEANING & PRAYING.
+Are you wondering as to what’s the big deal in cleaning a pond?
+Let me tell you guys that this was a mini adventure of sorts, because every year, cleaning the Lotus pond involved meticulous planning that went through 3 stages- GETTING PERMISSION, CLEANING & PRAYING.
 Confused?
-No worries, let me take you guys through the journey of CLEANING THE LOTUS POND.
+Don’t be, let me take you guys through the journey of ‘CLEANING THE LOTUS POND’.

 C) Kaveri– you ask who?
-Well, she used to tend to Granny’s gardens & also used to do various other odd jobs in the house.
+Well, she used to tend to Dodammi’s gardens & also did various other odd jobs in the house.
 Why her permission?
 Because she was the one who used to spearhead the operation ‘Clean the Pond‘, so her agreeing to the whole thing was vital.
-Let me tell you guys a little about Kaveri, I remember there always being an undercurrent of tension between her & Granny as each hated the other’s guts.
-She was also a huge fan of Kannada cinema & used to recreate famous heroines hairstyles by self cutting her hair causing Hithu (short for Hithyshi) to envy her.
-Convincing her was usually left to Sambramakka & Hithu, with Sukruth especially kept away from her as after one time with him calling her hair ‘Dry Grass’ (which according to him was praising) we had to work extra hard for her permission.
+I remember there always being an undercurrent of tension between her & Dodammi as each hated the other’s guts.
+She was a huge fan of Kannada cinema & used to recreate famous heroines hairstyles by self cutting her hair making Hithu (short for Hithyshi) go green with envy.
+Convincing her was usually left to Sambramakka & Hithu, with Sukruth especially kept away from her as after one time of him calling her hair ‘Dry Grass’ (which according to him was praising) we had to work extra hard for her permission.

-2. CLEANING– In spite of getting exhausted from running around for this whole permission business, on the D-Day our excitement used to be unmatched.
+2. CLEANING– In spite of getting exhausted from running around for this whole permission business, on the D-Day our excitement was always unmatched!
 Usually this event was scheduled around noon.
-With Nidhi mama (our Uncle) & Kaveri making plans on how to do that & the 5 of us looking up at their faces in anticipation we used to kick-start the event.
-With Granny being worried about her Lotus plants & with all of us trying to ensure that not much fish casualties occurred, we used to take all her potted plants out first & then using mugs we used to catch the fish to be transferred to a big drum.
-After emptying out the pond’s dirty water, we would then set to work at rubbing off the lichens lining the pond wall.
-I remember Hithu & Sukruth always miraculously disappearing during this task.This is us at work.
+With Nidhi mama (our Uncle) & Kaveri making plans on how to go about the whole thing & the 5 of us watching their faces back and forth like watching a tennis match, we would kick-start the event.
+With Dodammi being worried about her Lotus plants & with all of us trying to ensure that not much fish casualties occurred, we would take out all her potted friends first & then using mugs, we would catch the fish to be transferred to a big drum.
+After emptying out the pond’s dirty water, we would then set to work by scraping off the lichens lining the pond wall.
+I remember Hithu & Sukruth always miraculously disappearing during this task only to reappear once the pond was cleaned with some vague excuses for their absence.This is us at work.
 Don’t go by the picture guys, some are just posing for the camera here.